meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_50_DatabaseQueries.md

 <br/>

-The attributte [Ts_Day] can be used slice the data to the corresponding partitions.
-It is the partition key attriubte and allow SQL Server to select the data in an efficient way.
+The attribute [Ts_Day] can be used slice the data to the corresponding partitions.
+It is the partition key attribute and allow SQL Server to select the data in an efficient way.